 In principle, plants can reduce pollution emissions through changes in their level of output, input mix, fuel type or usage, or end-of-pipe abatement expenditures.
-The relevant abatement action and therefore costs will depend on the pollutant and level of abatement required.
+The relevant abatement action and, therefore, costs depend on the pollutant and level of abatement required.
 For particulate matter, end-of-pipe abatement equipment can be highly effective.
 The most common abatement equipment types in our sample are designed to remove 80% (cyclone), 94% (scrubber) and 99% (bag filter) of suspended particulates from stack gas.
 Whether a given piece of equipment achieves close to this design efficacy depends on how well it is maintained and how reliably it is run.
-Our baseline and endline surveys covered plant costs both for general inputs, like labor, and for abatement-specific inputs, like air pollution control devices.

 Input costs at the plant level.-Table 4 shows estimates of treatment effects on total plant costs during our endline survey.
 Panel A shows measures of total costs and Panel B of costs specific to the boiler house, the part of the plant where the boiler and other fuel-consuming equipment are housed and fuel is consumed to generate heat input.
 The different columns show the measure of total cost (column 1) and then costs for respective factor inputs: capital (column 2), labor (3), electricity (4), fuel (5) and materials (5).
-The average plant in the control has annual costs of some USD 1.2m (panel A, column 1).7 Overall we find no significant effect of the emissions market
+The average plant in the control has annual costs of some USD 1.2m (panel A, column 1).12 Overall we find no significant effect of the emissions market treatment on plant costs (panel A, column 1), though this estimate is imprecise due to the large variance of plant materials costs.
+Within the boiler house, we againt find no significant effect of the treatment on plant costs (panel B, column 1).
+The average control plant spends USD 580k per year in the boiler house.
+The estimated treatment effect is to increase costs by USD 11k (standard error USD 26k).
+Hence the point estimate of the treatment effect on costs is small and statistically insignificant.